 One of the great things about Percona Monitoring and Management (PMM) is its flexibility.
 An example of that is how one can go beyond the exporters to collect data.
-One approach to achieve that is using textfile collectors, as explained in Extended Metrics for Percona Monitoring and Management without modifying the Code.
-Another method, which […]Read more
+One approach to achieve that is using textfile collectors, as explained in 1.15.0, PMM provides user the ability to take a SQL SELECT statement […]Read more

 In this blog post, we’ll look at how to create PMM custom graphs and dashboards to track what you need to see in your database.